- Travel Mistakes: 7 Costly Trip Tips for Small Businesses - August 13, 2012

 - Falling for travel scams.
 There are all sorts of travel scams out there, and small businesses aren’t immune.
 Familiarize yourself with some of the more common scams involving taxis, currency, and even people pretending to be local police.

 Travel can be a significant expense for a small business.
 Yet, in some cases, it’s absolutely necessary.
-Follow these tips to avoid making mistakes that will cost your business big.
+Follow these tips to avoid making travel mistakes that will cost your business big.